Idaho Sexting Laws: Legal Consequences and Penalties

 Idaho Teen Sexting Law (§18-1507A)

-Self-Produced Images (Subsection 1)
+Self-Produced Images Sent to One Person (Subsection 1)

 A minor commits a misdemeanor if they:

-Multiple Recipients / Broadcasting (Subsection 2)
+Distribution to Multiple Recipients (Subsection 2)

 - First Offense: Misdemeanor